-What Causes Dental Cavities?
+What causes dental cavities?
 Specific bacteria such as Streptococcus mutans cause cavities.
 These bacteria are aerobic meaning they require oxygen to survive; having a dry mouth increases the chance for cavities.
 Cavity causing bacteria are different than the bacteria that causes gum disease, which live in an anaerobic environment.
 Both of these bacteria can be passed from person to person.
 Plaque, is also known as Biofilm.
 A microbial biofilm is a layer of prokaryotic organisms which adhere to a surface and are coated with a polysaccharide layer.
-The biofilm increases the prokaryotic cells survival through increased defense, availability of nutrients, cellular communication, and the ability to transfer genetic material to each other.
+The biofilm increases the cells survival through increased defense, availability of nutrients, cellular communication, and the ability to transfer genetic material to each other.
 A polysaccharide is composed of more than one sugar molecule. · Carbohydrates · Glycogen · Starch · Cellulose How the cavity is formedUnderneath the plaque, the bacteria produce acids as a by-product of their metabolism.
 The acids produced by the bacteria break down tooth structures, this is also known as demineralization.
-Once the demineralized tooth structure grows into an advanced bacterial colony, it is than defined as a cavity.
+Once the demineralized area of the tooth reaches the dentin layer, it is then defined as a cavity.
+Usually the enamel surface breaks down at this time.
 Metabolism is defined as the sum of all of the chemical reactions in a body, which breaks down larger molecules into smaller ones and releases energy, and which builds up large chemicals and requires energy.
-For bacteria, their main energy source is sugar.
-Demineralized is defined as the loss of bodily minerals (such as calcium salts) especially in disease; the process of removing mineral matter or salts.
-“Demineralization.”
-Merriam-Webster, Merriam-Webster, 2019, www.merriam-webster.com/dictionary/demineralization.
-(2014) DAT prep by Kaplan Review Notes.
-New York, NY: Kaplan Publishing.
+For bacteria, their main energy source is carbohydrates or sugar.
 How to Prevent CavitiesPlaque needs to be removed daily to prevent it from forming cavities and turning into tartar, tooth brushing is a physical way you can remove dental plaque.

 |